didrichsen/pg6301_web_development_and_api_design_exam/README.md

     - Users can browse through other users under "Browse Users".
       - Here they can use "next profile" and "previous profile" to browse user profiles.
 12. [x] Users can change name and bio.
+    - When a user changes name, old messages will be updated with new name.
 13. [x] Users shall stay logged in when refreshing the page.
 14. [x] Errors from server shall be displayed nicely to user with the option of trying again.
     - When an error occurs, the user will be presented with an error message.